mjs2430/design/static/labs/skins/README.md

 **`getZone(string|int)`**

-Thsi utility function makes moving zones much easier.
+This utility function makes moving zones much easier.
 Using a CSS query selector, or the zone id as an int, it will return the first match in the list of zones.

 #### Other ways to enhance the deck